Kids See Ghosts: Animated series

-Dissolution of creative partnership
+2022–present

 On April 19, 2022, exactly four years after the announcement of the group, Kid Cudi announced that "Rock n Roll", on Pusha T's fourth album It's Almost Dry, would be his final collaboration with West due to the latter artist's recent behaviour, therefore dissolving the duo's partnership.
 Cudi stated on Twitter that "I did this song a year ago when I was still cool [with] Kanye.
 I am not cool [with] that man.
 He's not my friend and I only cleared the song for Pusha cuz[sic] thats my guy.
 This is the last song [you] will hear me on [with] Kanye."
 In December 2023, the two temporarily reconciled, with Cudi appearing at a listening session for West's Vultures 1 and later appearing on the track "Gun to My Head" from West's Vultures 2.
 Cudi stated in a January 2024 interview that he forgave West because "he apologized to me and it was sincere" and "Kanye does not apologize to anybody and say sorry to anyone."
 However, in an August 2025 interview, Cudi stated "[West] said some things that there's just no coming back from [...] the comments that he's had about Virgil Abloh are just some of the most evil, vile, disturbing, fucked-up things I've heard [...]
 There's no coming back from that, man.
 I'm done with you[,]" effectively concluding his association with West.

+Kid Cudi (left) performing alongside West during the Ye Live in Chicago concert.

+On April 28, 2026, Kid Cudi dedicated a performance of "Reborn" to West during his Rebel Ragers Tour.
+Amid the performance, he instructed his fans, saying, "We gotta sing this loud so Ye can hear you."
+Cudi along with West performed "Father Stretch My Hands" and "Ghost Town" on the second night of West concert's in Chicago on September 4, 2026.